top of page

 b.1992

-Andrew Howes (b.1992) is a Sydney-based composer, building an international reputation for orchestral and choral music.
-His compositions and orchestrations have been heard in film and TV, as well as on main-stages across Australia, Europe, the UK and the USA.
+Andrew Howes is a Sydney-based composer with a profound fascination with creating music deriving its initial artistic intent form the ever present natural forces of the Australian Landscape.
 After the Clifton Parker Award afforded him the opportunity to study with Alison Kay and Simon Holt at the Royal College of Music, London, he moved to New York to complete his Master’s with Susan Botti at the Manhattan School of Music, where in 2017 he won the Manhattan Prize.

-Andrew enjoys working with a wide range of performing media and his works have been performed by the Enigma Quartet, Windplay, AYO's Alexander Orchestra, AYO’s Chamber Players, Sydney Youth Orchestra, Moorambilla Voices, the Willoughby Symphony, Orchestra Victoria, the Sydney Camerata, the Tasmanian Symphony Orchestra, The Song Company, Taikoz, and the Sydney Symphony.
+Andrew enjoys working with a wide range of ensembles and his works have been performed by the Sydney Symphony Orchestra, the Queensland Symphony Orchestra, Orchestra Victoria, the Tasmanian Symphony Orchestra, Enigma & Kristian Winther Quartets, the Australian and Sydney Youth Orchestras, the Song Company, the Omega Ensemble and Moorambilla Voices, where he has been composer-in-residence six times.

-Andrew has become an in demand arranger and orchestrator, having helped to create over a hundred orchestral tracks for UPM and Premiumbeat, During 2020 and 2021 he created several arrangements for the concert series Live at Yours, for performers including Vatche Jambazian, Emily Granger, Andrew Haveron and Simon Tedeschi, and since 2011 has orchestrated several works for performance by the Sydney Symphony, including songs for Josh Pyke’s Live at the Sydney Opera House album.
+Andrew has become an in demand arranger and orchestrator.
+During 2020-2022, he created several arrangements for the concert series Live at Yours, for performers including Vatche Jambazian, Emily Granger, Kristian Winther, Konstantin Shamray, Umberto Clerici, Stephanie Farrands, Andrew Haveron and Simon Tedeschi, and since 2011 has orchestrated several works for performance by the Sydney Symphony, including songs for Josh Pyke’s Live at the Sydney Opera House album, and several songs for the 2023 World Pride 'Blak & Deadly' Gala.
+He is also an arranger and copyist for several high-profile composers in Australia and the UK.

 bottom of page